 The Biggest Thing

 The single biggest thing you can do to help reduce this pressure is to NOT make matters worse by adding pressure to what she’s already feeling.
-I am referring to what I’ve written about in the previous “Levels of the Game” articles.
-If you haven’t read those and your baby girl is struggling with this battle, please at the very least read the sections on how to be a great softball parent.
 Give her support, love, praise and encouragement.
-Skip the car-ride home lectures about everything she does wrong.
+Skip the car-ride home lectures about everything she does wrong - or the coach, her teammates, and the umpires.
 And remember that she is NOT intentionally trying to fail.
-She wants to succeed far more than you want her to.
-If not, you may want to seriously think about that for a few minutes.
+She wants to succeed.
+You may want to seriously think about that for a few minutes.

 Other Things You Can Do

 If she has really been working hard at the game by taking private lessons, practicing with her club team, going to ALL the optional workouts possible, etc., then you may need to make her take a break.
-I wrote about that too (Breaks: Why Your Daughter Needs Them) and cannot overemphasize the importance of taking mental and physical breaks.
+I cannot overemphasize the importance of taking mental and physical breaks.